 Applications are online and are now open.
 Please refer to the Application Checklist and Materials section below for more details on what should be included in your application.

 If you have any questions, first check the Frequently Asked Questions page.
-If you don't find an answer there, call or email Sharonne Meyerson, the Creative Writing Program Assistant, at (520) 621-7216 or here.
+You might also want to check out our So You Want to Study Graduate Creative Writing best practices guide If you don't find an answer there, call or email Sharonne Meyerson, the Creative Writing Program Assistant, at (520) 621-7216 or here.

 With best wishes,

 Ander Monson, Director, MFA Program in Creative Writing

 - MANUSCRIPT: Poetry applicants submit from 6 to 10 poems; fiction applicants should submit up to 30 pages (typically a couple short or an excerpt of a longer work); nonfiction applicants should submit up to 30 pages (typically a couple essays or an excerpt of a longer work).
 These should be recent, representative samples of your writing and writing ambitions.
 Please do not submit more than about 30 pages.
 You may apply in more than one genre without paying an additional fee, but must submit complete writing samples for each genre to which you are applying.
 You need only upload one copy of all other materials (personal statement, letters of recommendation, etc.) when applying to more than one genre.
 Retain copies of all materials submitted, as manuscripts will not be returned.
 Please make sure your name is on your writing sample.

 - RECOMMENDATIONS (3): These should come from three people familiar with your creative work or your abilities or best qualities as a student, colleague, and a member of a writing community.
 Ideally, they should be able to attest to your ability and promise as a writer and your qualifications as a candidate for our MFA Program in Creative Writing.
 No form is required.
 Please follow the instructions on the online application for requesting your letters.
 (These are typically submitted electronically by the recommender.)